-In a coaching conversation we navigate beyond surface events and behaviour to understand the way you see the world and its challenges and how this may block you from moving forward.
+In a coaching conversation we navigate beyond surface events and behaviour to understand the way you and/or your team see the world and its challenges and how this may block you from moving forward.

-Becoming unstuck from any limiting beliefs and assumptions frees you to take new action.
+Becoming unstuck from any limiting beliefs and assumptions can free you to take new action.

-A key role of a coach is to be fully present in conversation with their clients, to listen deeply and create a safe, non-judgmental environment to allow for deep insight and meaningful shifts to occur.
+One of our key roles as a coach is to be fully present in conversation with our clients, to listen deeply and create a safe, non-judgmental environment to allow for insight and meaningful development to occur.

 Coaching is distinct from advising, mentoring and counselling and does not require the coach to have the same technical background as the client.

 Coaching programmes are designed to move towards specific outcomes and over a pre-determined period of time.
 The ultimate aim is to equip you or your team to continue to navigate on your own after the coaching programme has been completed, allowing you to course-correct and generate your own solutions as challenges arise.